qsyed/DevOps-concepts/README.md

 > Ansible models your IT infrastructure by describing how all of your systems inter-relate, rather than just managing one system at a time.
 It's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allow you to describe your automation jobs in a way that approaches plain English.

+### How does Ansible work?
+> In Ansible, there are two categories of computers: the control node and managed nodes.
+The control node is a computer that runs Ansible.
+There must be at least one control node, although a backup control node may also exist.
+A managed node is any device being managed by the control node.

+> Ansible works by connecting to nodes (clients, servers, or whatever you're configuring) on a network, and then sending a small program called an Ansible module to that node.
+Ansible executes these modules over SSH and removes them when finished.
+The only requirement for this interaction is that your Ansible control node has login access to the managed nodes.
+SSH keys are the most common way to provide access, but other forms of authentication are also supported.